- Students should report all cases to firstname.lastname@example.org

 Practice general safety protocols including:

-- Face Coverings – NSU continues to encourage all employees and visitors to wear a face covering over the nose and mouth, unless the person has been fully vaccinated with a COVID-19 vaccine.
+- Face Coverings – NSU encourages at-risk employees, students and visitors to wear a face covering over the nose and mouth while indoors.

 - Hand Washing/Hand Sanitizer – Wash your hands often with soap and water for at least 20 seconds, or if hand washing is not feasible, use hand sanitizer with at least 60 percent alcohol.